-Like all tools, AI challenges the notion that the skull marks the border of the mind....New tools breed new literacies, which can engender nascent forms of knowing, feeling and telling.
+Like all tools, AI challenges the notion that the skull marks the border of the mind....
+New tools breed new literacies, which can engender nascent forms of knowing, feeling and telling.

--Vanessa Chang, "Prosthetic Memories, Writing Machines"
+-Vanessa Chang, "Prosthetic Memories, Writing Machines"8

-A rt sits at the intersection of technology, representation, and influence.
+rt sits at the intersection of technology, representation, and influence.
 Literature, film, music, media, and visual and graphic arts are all crucial incubators for how publics perceive tech.
 Storytelling impacts, implicitly or explicitly, everything from product design to public policy.
 Many of these narratives bear traces of literature's earliest engagement with technology, at least since medieval times, and others - either engaged with AI or AI-enabled - are also offering new plotlines, tropes, identity formations, historiographies, and speculative futurities.
-Moreover, because cultural storytelling helps shape the civic imagination, it can, in turn, animate political engagement and cultural change.

-Indeed, the arts are specially poised to examine issues in technological spaces (from industry to STEM education) of equity, diversity, social justice, and power more capaciously and cogently than the sometimes reductive industry-speak of inclusion, fairness, or safety (usually simply meaning minimization of harm or death - a low bar indeed).
-Even before GPT-3, powerful natural language processing was enabling explorations in AI-assisted poetry, AI-generated film-scripts, AI-informed musicals, AI-advised symphonies, AI-curated art histories, and AI-augmented music.
-Many are proposing new nomenclature for hybrid genres of art, design, and tech, and fresh subfields are blooming in both academe and entertainment.
-And during the COVID-19 pandemic and intensified movements for social justice, there has been a plethora of virtual exhibitions and articles about the hot debates over the status, meaning, and valuation of AI-generated or -augmented art.
+Moreover, because cultural storytelling helps shape the civic imagination, it can, in turn, animate political engagement and cultural change.9 or death - a low bar indeed).
+Even before GPT-3, powerful natural language processing was enabling explorations in AI-assisted poetry, AI-generated film-scripts, AI-informed musicals, AI-advised symphonies, AI-curated art histories, and AI-augmented music.10 Many are proposing new nomenclature for hybrid genres of art, design, and tech, and fresh subfields are blooming in both academe and entertainment.11 And during the COVID-19 pandemic and intensified movements for social justice, there has been a plethora of virtual exhibitions and articles about the hot debates over the status, meaning, and valuation of AI-generated or -augmented art.12